-The Section 151 Officer is responsible for the payment of certified expense claims submitted by employees that are made in accordance with the Council's travel and subsistence policy.
 Certification of travel and subsistence claims is taken to mean that journeys were authorised and expenses properly and necessarily incurred for business purposes, and that allowances are properly payable by the Council, ensuring that cost-effective use of travel arrangements is achieved.
-Further guidance is provided in the Travel and Subsistence Policy.
+Further guidance can be obtained from the Travel and Subsistence Policy.